GregRos/preszr/README.md

 You need to configure Preszr with the same prototype encodings in both the source and the destination, though the order doesn't matter.
 One way to do this while avoiding code duplication is to distribute a set of custom types together with an `Preszr` instance that can encode them.

 When encoding an object with a prototype it doesn't know, `Preszr` will descend to the closest prototype it *does* know, possibly all the way down to `Object.prototype`.

+`preszr` will only look at *own* and *enumerable* keys, so it won't be bothered by things like methods, getters, and setters.

 ## Installing